 The overall theme of Sanctum is the plot of the Diablo series of video games.
 Characters start off in their village and go out and kill wave after wave of demons, attempting to improve their gear and learn new skills in order to breach the walls of Sanctum and fight the Demon Lord.
 Every monster that is killed lets that player advance their character skills and every dead demon also provides a piece of equipment.

 While this sounds like Sanctum could be a cooperative game it is not.
 The winner of the game is the player who manages to have their character survive the final battle with the most life left or the player who manages to do the most damage to the Demon Lord if no one survives.

 A game of Sanctum starts with everyone picking a character.
 The game comes with four characters that are all very different from each other, with each having a unique set of nine skills that can be unlocked during play.
 The two main resources in this game are stamina and focus and each character starts with a varying amount of both.
 These resources are represented by red and blue pools on the character board that are going to look very familiar to Diablo players.
-Players also start with two gold six-sided dice and place a third die on to their player board with a white gem on top of it.
-This third die is eared when the player equips their first piece of equipment.
+Players also start with two gold six-sided dice and place a third die onto their player board with a white gem on top of it.
+This third die is earned when the player equips their first piece of equipment.

 Once player order is determined, characters get some starting stuff, either potions or the ability to level up some skills, based on player order.
 Interestingly potions are two-sided, with a red Stamina side and a blue Focus side, and you flip your starting potions like a coin to determine which you get.

 Sanctum comes with six boards total and the number of boards used is based on the number of players.
 You lay the first two boards out, shuffle all the card decks and put them in their proper slots on the Hordes Board and save the two Demon Lord decks for later.
 The Achievement Tiles are also randomized and placed on the Achievement Board.